Naturi Naughton: 2012–present: Power and Queens

 In September 2012, Naughton starred in the BET original film Let the Church Say Amen, which is an adaptation of author ReShonda Tate Billingsley's 2005 best-selling novel of the same name.
 The film marked the directorial debut of actress Regina King.

 Naughton then starred in the Starz drama Power as Tasha St. Patrick, the wife of James "Ghost" St. Patrick (played by Omari Hardwick), a New York nightclub owner living a double life as a drug kingpin.
 She won an NAACP Image Award for Outstanding Supporting Actress in a Drama Series for the third season.
 Naughton reprised her role as Tasha in the spin-off series Power Book II: Ghost, which began airing in September 2020.

 On March 8, 2021, it was announced that Naughton had joined the cast of American Broadcasting Company's music series Queens, alongside Brandy and Eve.
 In May 2021, it was announced the show was being picked up for a full series, followed by the first official trailer, released on May 18.
 On October 1, 2021, the first promo single from Queens (“Nasty Girl"), featuring Naughton alongside the cast: Brandy, Eve and Velazquez, was released.
 A music video, directed by Tim Story, premiered on the same day.
 This was followed on October 18, 2021, by another rap song from the Queens soundtrack, “The Introduction”, which was co-written by Nas.
 Queens debuted on October 19; although the series was cancelled after one season, reviews were largely positive.
 Caroline Framke for Variety praised the quartet’s musical offering, calling their raps “sharp and distinct […] making clear their talent as both individuals and a swaggering collective”.
 Angie Han for The Hollywood Reporter called the show “Impressive […] lavish […] magic”.

+In 2023, Naughton starred in the BET+ action thriller film Call Her King.
+On December 18, 2025, it was announced that Naughton would executive produce and star as Ruby in the Starz action-drama television miniseries The Nowhere Man, which premiered on January 16, 2026.